-Drug manufacturer agrees to $500 million penalty (Update)May 13th, 2013 by Eric Tucker in Medications /
+Drug manufacturer agrees to $500 million penalty (Update)May 13, 2013 by Eric Tucker in Medicine & Health / Medications

 A subsidiary of India's largest pharmaceutical company has agreed to pay a record $500 million in fines and penalties for selling adulterated drugs and lying to federal regulators in a case that is part of an ongoing crackdown on the quality of generic drugs flowing into the U.S.